About Us

 Supporters of CDKL5 UK

-CDKL5 UK is an Official Charity Partner of Leicester Tigers for 2012-13.
+CDKL5 UK was an Official Charity Partner of Leicester Tigers for 2012-13.

-CDKL5 UK is an official charity of Spire Leicester Hospital for 2013
+CDKL5 UK was an official charity of Spire Leicester Hospital for 2013.